Report Delayed Again And Trainers Unhappy

 We should also note that Professor Percy Allen, who had a lengthy stint as chairman of GRNSW, himself came from a career as the big cheese in that same Treasury.
 Yet he was one of the leading objectors to the arrival and legalisation of and the online bookies from the Northern Territory.
 At one stage he made an impassioned speech to greyhound followers at the Social Club, calling on them to boycott the newcomers.
 Bean counting and obsolete traditions outweighed good business sense, and he was far from alone.

-To add salt to the wound, the various state Ministers convened a high level of racing department officials (the Betting Exchange Task Force) to consider submissions and report on the worth of betting exchanges.
+To add salt to the wound, the various state Ministers convened a high level group of racing department officials (the Betting Exchange Task Force) to consider submissions and report on the worth of betting exchanges.
 It seems they came with riding instructions because the group (NT excepted) concluded they would be a fate worth than death and should be banned.

 Submissions to that study embraced each state’s own racing department as well as TABs and major racing authorities, all of whom were either emotionally opposed to the newcomers (viz Percy Allen) or had vested interests (viz the TABs).